segmentio/segment-docs/src/profiles/index.md

 > Profiles is an add-on to Segment Connections Business Tier.
 It's also a required add-on for Twilio Engage.
 > To use [Computed Traits](/docs/engage/audiences/computed-traits/) and [Audiences](/docs/engage/audiences/) with profiles, you must have access to Engage.

-To set up and get data flowing through Profiles, visit Segment's [Quickstart Guide](/docs/profiles/quickstart).
+To set up and get data flowing through Profiles, visit Segment's [Onboarding Guide](/docs/profiles/quickstart).

 ## Identity Resolution